Stamp Fun in the Deister

 The Deister Hiking Pass

-At twelve locations in the Deister, day-trippers can have their hiking pass stamped to prove they’ve been there.
+At 19 locations in the Deister, day-trippers can have their hiking pass stamped to show that they’ve been there.

 The Deister is perfect for hiking: stretching about 20 kilometers long and four kilometers wide, this mountain range—which rises to a height of 404 meters—is located about 30 kilometers southwest of the state capital, Hannover.
 Whether crisscrossing the area, going up and down, or following the ridge trail along the length of the Deister—well-marked hiking trails crisscross this forested region and invite you to explore in countless ways.
 Thanks to excellent public transportation connections, there are convenient access points to the Deister from all directions.